eliasd-code/reverse-shell_keylogger_trojan/README.md

 # by eliasd

-this is a trojan project that i am constantly developing if a new version comes out it has been tested by me and should therefore be stable
+this is a trojan project

 INSTALLATION:
 The installation must be done on windows!